mameaw14/awesome/README.md

 # About Me

 My name is Mameaw.
 I use this to save useful links for me.
-Product, business, design, development things.
+Product, business, design, development, music, anything I want to.

 I didn't plan structure of this repo yet, if someone have a good idea please tell me in the discussion area.